 The Waste and Resource Reporting Portal

-Our portal is designed to help you submit your Waste Contribution Monthly Report or your Annual Waste Report online.
+Our portal is designed to help you submit your Waste Contribution Monthly Report (WCMR) or your Annual Waste Report online.

 The EPA's Waste and Resource Reporting Portal (WARRP) is an online reporting tool designed to facilitate the submission of the Waste Contribution Monthly Report (WCMR) and the Annual Waste Report (AWR).